stewyb314/trc/docs/Design.md

 ## Details
-trc is split into two executables: `trc-server` and `trc-client`.  `trc-client` runs in the Teleport environment and sends arbitrary shell commands to `trc-server`, which is installed on the customers' Linux box. `trc-server` is responsible for executing the receivesd commands and stores the results.
+trc is split into two executables: `trc-server` and `trc-client`.  `trc-client` runs in the Teleport environment and sends arbitrary shell commands to `trc-server`, which is installed on the customers' Linux box. `trc-server` is responsible for executing the received commands and stores the results.

 **Design Consideration** All commands are run as root and there are zero guard rails.
 If a user decides to get cute and run `rm -rf /`, then RIP their machine.
 A production version of this would add protections like run as non-root or chroot'd to a specific directory.